MicrosoftDocs/visualstudio-docs/mac/ide-tour.md

  ![](Images/ide-tour-image10.png)

-Selecting <span class="UIItem">Go to declaration</span> navigates the editor to either the variable declaration or to the type in the assembly browser. <span class="UIItem">Find references</span>
-presents a list of all places in the project where the variable or type is used, as shown below:
+Selecting **Go to declaration** navigates the editor to either the variable declaration or to the type in the assembly browser. **Find references** presents a list of all places in the project where the variable or type is used, as shown below:

  ![](Images/ide-tour-image11.png)